Attempting to sort through all of the services, programs, and benefits available to

 - Improvements in physical symptoms, functioning, and mobility

 Source: Social Work with Older People, by Ann McDonald

-If you're interested in a career connecting older adults with helpful services and assisting them with living fuller lives, request information from schools offering Psychology degree programs.
-Also, learn more about the counseling licensing process and what the requirements for licensure are: Social Work Licensure.
+If you're interested in a career connecting older adults with helpful services and assisting them with living fuller lives, request information from psychology schools.
+Also, learn more about the counseling licensing process and what the requirements for licensure are: social work licensure.